josephwon3/CG2-FINAL-REPO/README.md

 #### NOTE: I removed duplicate samples and any multiple species within genera (i.e. removed multiple human sequences or removed *Pongo pygmaeus* if *Pongo abelii* is present), I did not realize there is likely issues later in the pipeline due to removing samples AFTER alignment.
 Upon viewing the alignments from these pruned datasets, it is obvious that large portions of a sequence are not present at the beginning positions.
 Further iterations of the project will rectify this conceptual error by performing data wrangling BEFORE sequence alignment.

 ![Figure 3.
 Noted error in my workflow.
 After pruning multiple taxa from an alignment file, I later noted that some alignments had blanks spaces up to 141 bp from the first position.](images/Figure3.errorinworkflow.png)
+Figure 3.
+Noted error in my workflow.
+After pruning multiple taxa from an alignment file, I later noted that some alignments had blanks spaces up to 141 bp from the first position.

 ## Section 4: RAXML NG Analysis